Growth of Metal-Enriched Supermassive Stars by Accretion and Collisions

 \subsection{Impact of accretion variability on stellar structure}

-Figure~\ref{fig:3_R_vs_t_vs_Teff} compares the radius evolution of two $Z/Z_\odot=10^{-2}$ models that reach the same final mass of $\simeq 2270\,M_\odot$.
-The black-outlined track corresponds to the model accreting with the time-dependent rates extracted from the three-dimensional hydrodynamic simulations of \citet{Chon2025}, while the brown track represents a model evolved at a constant rate of $9.321\times10^{-3}\,M_\odot\,{\rm yr^{-1}}$ (brown-outlined track), equal to the time-averaged rate of the variable case.
+We assess how the accretion history affects the structural evolution of the $Z/Z_\odot=10^{-2}$ model.
+Figure~\ref{fig:3_R_vs_t_vs_Teff} compares the radius evolution of two calculations that reach the same final mass of $\simeq2270\,M_\odot$: a model evolved with the time-dependent mass-growth history extracted from the three-dimensional simulation of \citet{Chon2025} (black-outlined track), and a model evolved at a constant accretion rate of $9.321\times10^{-3}\,M_\odot\,\mathrm{yr^{-1}}$ (brown-outlined track), equal to the time-averaged rate of the variable case.
 The two tracks overlap at early times but diverge once the accretion histories separate, with the constant-rate model undergoing a brief contraction to the ZAMS before re-inflating.

-Both models show nearly identical evolution for the first $10^{3}$\,yr, when the variable accretion rate coincidentally matches the constant value.
+Both models evolve nearly identically during the first $10^{3}\,$yr, when the variable accretion rate happens to match the constant value.
 Thereafter, their behavior diverges depending on how $\dot{M}$ compares to the evolving critical rate, $\dot{M}_{\rm crit}(X_{\rm c},Z)$.
-In the constant-$\dot{M}$ case, the star initially moves toward the Hayashi limit but, since the imposed inflow falls below $\dot{M}_{\rm crit}$, it cannot maintain an inflated envelope and rapidly contracts, returning to the ZAMS at $9\times10^{4}$\,yr it returns to the ZAMS, where hydrogen burning begins.
-Over the following $\sim10^{5}\,$yr, nuclear energy release inflates the envelope again and drives the star back toward the Hayashi limit.
-It then remains at the Hayashi limit until the end of core-helium burning, finishing at $\log(R/R_\odot)\simeq3.9$ and $\log(T_{\rm eff}/{\rm K})\simeq3.75$ with an age of 1.81 Myr.
+In the constant-$\dot{M}$ case, the star initially moves toward the Hayashi limit but, since the imposed inflow falls below $\dot{M}_{\rm crit}$, it cannot maintain an inflated envelope and rapidly contracts, returning to the ZAMS at $9\times10^{4}\,$yr, where core-hydrogen burning begins.
+Over the subsequent $\sim10^{5}\,$yr, nuclear energy release inflates the envelope again and drives the star back toward the Hayashi limit.
+It then remains near the Hayashi limit until the end of core-helium burning, finishing at $\log(R/R_\odot)\simeq3.9$ and $\log(T_{\rm eff}/\mathrm{K})\simeq3.75$ at an age of $1.81\,\mathrm{Myr}$.